-Species Range: This species can be found across much of the eastern United States and into southern Canada, the Great Lakes Region, and along the Mississippi River to its confluence with the Gulf of Mexico.
+Species Distribution: This species can be found across much of the eastern United States and into southern Canada, the Great Lakes Region, and along the Mississippi River to its confluence with the Gulf of Mexico.

 South Dakota Distribution: The Common Watersnake is one of South Dakota’s rarest snakes and has only been found in a small area near Springfield, South Dakota, and the Niobrara Delta along the Missouri River (upper Lewis and Clark Lake).

 South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
 Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).

 Remarks: The Common Watersnake is not venomous but in other parts of its range is mistaken for the venomous cottonmouth.
 Only three records of Common Watersnakes exist from South Dakota, all from the 1960s.
 There have been no recent records of Common Watersnakes from South Dakota, though recent observations have been reported from near Niobrara, Nebraska.
 Future surveys are needed to determine their current distribution in the state.